lucianmachado/sails-oracle-database/README.md

 - Delete request.
 - Count request.
 - More.

-Notice:

-- The automatic addition of new collumns for existing tables is not working properly yet.
-- Autoincrement for a primary key is not implemented automatically when a table is created.
-You must do it manually for the moment.

 Main functionalities like insert, update and delete will be done as soon as posible!